MischaU8/yumyum/exercises/modeling-exercise-35_1-4xSwDJFb8.md

 side of the solid
-and a hole through the front of the solid add Phillips to all edges and you're good to go
+and a hole through the front of the solid add fillets to all edges and you're good to go